 - Notification of your test results can take up to two weeks.

-- There are 3,400 GED testing sites across the United States and Canada, and the GED costs $80.
+- There are 3,400 GED testing sites across the United States and Canada with the cost changing depending on the state, and the GED cost ranges from $80 to $150.

-- In each section you must score at least 410 points to pass, and your combined GED score must be at least 2250.
+- In each section you must score at least 145 points to pass with a possible total of 200, and your combined GED score must be at least 580 out of a potential 800.

 - You also receive a percentile score that describes your rank among high school graduates in the country.